 |4 card flush||2 to 1|

-The high card flush odds in this game gives a house edge of 2.7% when using the advanced strategy, 2.64% when using the optimal strategy and 2.71% when using the Mousseau strategy.
+The high card flush odds in this game give a house edge of 2.7% when using the advanced strategy, 2.64% when using the optimal strategy, and 2.71% when using the Mousseau strategy.

 Playing Strategy Tips